colinmollenhour/Cm_Diehard/README.md

 ## Backends

 There are currently three backends and three hole-punching (injection) methods.
 Not all backends support all injection methods.
-The injection methods are:
+The backend and supported injection methods are:

+- Local Backend
+ - Javascript (served inline with the response)
+- Proxy Backend
  - Ajax
+ - ESI
+- Revalidating Backend
+ - Ajax
- - ESI (edge-side includes)
+ - ESI
- - Javascript (served inline with the response)

 Note that all injection methods use a single injection point rather than one for every "hole".

-### Magento Backend
+### Local Backend

 This backend is like the Enterprise FPC except it currently uses Javascript (but not Ajax) for hole punching.
 It does a lightweight cached response by default, and appends the dynamic blocks to the response.
 The purpose for this backend is mainly to make testing easier in the absence of a reverse proxy although it should still have much better performance than no caching at all.

-NOTE: This backend currently uses the core Magento cache storage for it's cache storage so be prepared for your cache storage to increase drastically.
-This will eventually be changed to support a cache backend separate from the core cache backend.
+This backend may use either the Magento app cache instance (default), or a separately configured cache instance by configuring `global/diehard_cache/backend` and `global/diehard_cache/backend_options`.

 ### Proxy Backend